Busoga College

-Busoga College Mwiri, commonly known as Busoga College Mwiri, is a boarding secondary school located in the eastern region of Uganda, specifically Jinja.
+Busoga College Mwiri, is a boarding secondary school located in the eastern region of Uganda, specifically Jinja.

 Location

 Busoga College Mwiri is located on Mwiri Hill in Wairaka Parish, Kakira Town Council-Jinja District, Eastern Region of Uganda, adjacent and to the immediate west of the town of Kakira.
 Mwiri is approximately 14.6 km by road, north-east of Jinja, the second largest city in the Uganda.
 The coordinates of Busoga College are 0°29'55.0"N, 33°15'48.0"E (Latitude0.498611; Longitude:33.263333).

 Overview

 The all-boys boarding school was founded by the Church Missionary Society, who later turned it over to the Church of Uganda.
 The school receives funding from Uganda's Ministry of Education, thus meeting the classification as a public school.
 It is one of the prominent middle and high schools (Senior Secondary Schools), in Uganda.
 The country's first Prime Minister, the late Milton Obote, attended Busoga College Mwiri.